Portfolio-Adv-Software/.github/README.md

 I am looking into locations for graduation internships at the moment and have already written to multiple companies.
 More details will be in [this document](https://github.com/Portfolio-Adv-Software/.github/blob/main/Personal%20Leadership.md) which should help to support this learning outcome.

 1.2: Sprint 2
-I have updated my plans a bit more.
+I have updated my plans a bit more and looked at more prospective internships and future career paths.

+1.3 Sprint 3
+I have contacted multiple companies to ask for a meeting to explore the company culture and see if they are interesting places for me to be in the future.
+I have also started thinking about potential headhunters with whom I can build a professional relationship with.